My role & responsibilities:

 A few fun facts for when we meet!

 Hidden Talent: Imitating accents while baking bread!
-(I can do them separately too)
+(I can do them separately too – just accents OR just baking, but what fun would that be?)

 Fav Bands: Rush, Johnny Cash, Steve Earle, Tom Waits